Speaking: Grammar in Speaking B1 - Lesson 5: Using Simple Passive Voice in Explanations

 1. My brother cleaned the house.
 (Active)

-2. The house was cleaned by my brother.
+2. The house was cleaned.
 (Passive)

 3. English is spoken here.
 (Passive)